JakobBruenker/ghc-proposals/proposals/0000-lambda-layout.md

-It adds complexity to an existing syntactic construct, which increases the maintenance burden, however, the added maintenance should be similar to that which is necessary for other existing constructs like `\case`, which means the added maintenance cost should not be overly large.
+It adds complexity to an existing syntactic construct, which increases the maintenance burden, however, the added maintenance should be similar to that which is necessary for other existing constructs like `\case`, which means the added maintenance cost should be fairly low.

 While this also means a more complex construct to learn for beginners, the syntax is consistent with similar constructs in the existing language like